VoIP vs. UCaaSWhich Communication System is Best for Your Business?

 If the answer is ‘several’, you may want to consider UCaaS.
+Having multiple vendors for the different communication tools used by your company can cause a lot of friction.
 For one thing, having all your communication go through one vendor makes troubleshooting easier.
 It also lowers your total cost of ownership.
 On top of that, using UCaaS increases security since all communications go through one platform.
 However, if your company rarely uses video conferencing or emails to reach out to customers, VoIP might work better.

 What platforms do your clients prefer for communication?

 While there is no clear answer to the general debate between VoIP and UCaaS, the right answer for you is the system that works best for your business.
-Phone based businesses that rely on calling more than any other type of communication will probably find that they only have need for a VoIP system, and don’t need the additional services and frills of UCaaS while others need more services than a VoIP can offer.
+Phone-based businesses that rely on calling more than any other type of communication will probably find that they only need a VoIP system, and don’t need the additional services and frills of UCaaS while others need more services than a VoIP can offer.